-Where teachers identify children who need specific assistance or support to accomplish tasks, they will follow procedure consistent with the Code of Practice on the Identification and Assessment of Special Education Needs.
+Where teachers identify children who need specific assistance or support to accomplish tasks, they will follow the procedure of The Graduated Pathway.
 Work will be differentiated according to need, including the use of extra resources or the breaking down of a task into manageable steps.
 This provision may be recorded on My Plans, and Provision Maps.
-Parents will, of course, be informed of any such decision.
+Parents are part of making these decisions.
 (For further details, see our SEND Policy).